82-47/82-47/README.md

 #### On the back burner for now
 - teal - a Discord bot to experiment with what I can do with discord.py
 - aqua - a Discord bot to learn discord.js
-- threegigabot - a Telegram bot for pictures of the school cat, Teddy
 - copernicusbot - a Twitter bot to experiment with the API

 #### Planned